tombabjak/sqlalchemy-challenge/README.md

 13February2021
 SQLAlchemy Homework - Surfs Up!

-See
+See climate_starter.ipynb for climate analysis and exploration (with visuals).
-See app.py for Flask app of JSONified data.
+See app.py for Flask app with API routes.